 “You would have wanted to know what I am onto so far, right?”

-“Yes!”- We spoke in unison.
+“Yes!”, we spoke in unison.

 “No. He is theirs, not mine.
 I still have things to clear my mind off of.”

-“Nothing now.
-Let us go to Kali’s temple for that is where I am meeting Radhemohan and Kamal today.”
+“No more information right now, Laluda, come and see for yourself.
+We are going to Kali’s temple for that is where I am meeting Radhemohan and Kamal today.”
 Feluda said with a calm air and lit a cigarette.

-I was still wondering about the phone call so I asked.
+I was still wondering about the phone call so, I asked.